alexismenanieves/Coding_Practice/README.md

 This project contains a notebook with exercises in python.
 Some of the lessons I learned were:

 - There are many ways to accomplish a goal in Python
-- It is quite useful to write with mathematical notation
+- Writing with mathematical notation is quite useful
 - Type hints are preferable [1].
 I'll try to make the needed changes to this
 - Some coding was made with functional programming style.
 It's not so "pythonic" but I think is useful [2]